A California bill aims to explicitly ban caste discrimination in the state – KION546

 By Harmeet Kaur, CNN

-A California lawmaker has introduced a bill in the state Senate that would explicitly ban caste discrimination — the first such effort by a US state legislature.
+(CNN) -- A California lawmaker has introduced a bill in the state Senate that would explicitly ban caste discrimination -- the first such effort by a US state legislature.

 The bill, announced Wednesday, would add caste as a protected class to California's anti-discrimination laws alongside categories such as race, physical disability and gender expression.
 Advocates of the measure said it's intended to clarify existing protections for caste-oppressed people and to formally acknowledge that the effects of the age-old South Asian system of social stratification can also be found in the US.